tlevine/dadaportal/templates/install.md

 ## Crontab
-Add this crontab entry to send public emails from the email server (home) to nsa; you must add it on *home* and *not nsa*.
+Add this crontab entry to send public emails from the email server (home) to the production server (nsa); you must add it on *home* and *not nsa*.

     */4 * * * * rsync -avHS ~/safe/maildir/*/*/Public/*/* nsa:{{notmuch_dir}}/

 '

 ## Apache
-Copy this to your apache sites-enabled directory on the production website.
+Copy this to your apache sites-enabled directory on the production computer.

     <blah>
       <blahblah>